bukiro/PECS-Work-Assets/README.md

 - [ ] Stretch Goal: Exporting statblock and files for other tools (e.g. Foundry VTT)

 Active to-do:
-- All components with a change subscription need an ngOnDestroy function that unsubscribes

 Implement:
-- Familiars need to have an inventory and be able to equip companion items (ughhhh)
 - Cache system to prevent re-calculating complicated values if nothing has changed

 Test: